Washington TANF

 What is the income limit for cash assistance in Washington State?

-In Washington State, a family is considered “needy” when their gross countable income is less than $1,912 a month for a family of three.
+In Washington State, a family of three is considered “needy” if its gross countable income is less than $1,912 per month.
 The limit for countable resources is $6,000.

 How much cash assistance will I get in Washington State?